Skip to navigation Skip to content

 • Customer reported information is required for the assessment

-• More information is needed from the customer in addition to the medical evidence, or before contacting their Treating Health Professional (THP)
+• The customer must give more details as well as the medical evidence, or before contacting their treating health Professional (THP)

-• The evidence on hand does not clearly indicate, or there are discrepancies in the type and extent of the functional impairment
+• The evidence on hand does not clearly indicate, or differences exist in the type and extent of the functional impairment

-• Sufficient doubt exists as to the currency or relevance of the evidence, and:
+• Enough doubt exists as to the currency or relevance of the evidence, and:

-• contact with the customer will help to determine the nature of the evidence, or
+• contact with the customer will help to decide the nature of the evidence, or

 • if other sources of evidence are available

-• The customer has vulnerabilities (for example, recent history of self-harm) where the customer would benefit from contact, but face to face or file assessment is not suitable for their circumstances
+• The customer has vulnerabilities for example, recent history of self-harm, when the customer would benefit from contact, but face to face or file assessment is not suitable for their circumstances

 Note: where the customer and/or nominee have requested a phone assessment, the assessor must make all attempts to meet this request.